 ZSL generally cannot reimburse accommodation costs or travel costs to/from ZSL to the volunteer.

 An Integral Component of MVetSci, The University of Edinburgh

-The Interventions Module will provide practical knowledge to complement the theoretical understanding gained from other modules of the online Conservation Medicine Cert/Dip MVetSci course.
+The Interventions Course will provide practical knowledge to complement the theoretical understanding gained from other courses of the online Conservation Medicine Cert/Dip MVetSci programme.